 - Specific location groups like business location, places of interest, etc.

-The main benefit of geo-targeting in Google Ads is that displaying ads to non-relevant audiences will waste clicks and impressions, effectively cutting down the marketing budget and not providing any return.
-Hence, geo-targeting is a useful tool for many advertisers and marketers, provided they will avoid mistakes while setting it up.
+The main benefit of geo-targeting in Google Ads is that displaying ads to non-relevant audiences will waste clicks and impressions, effectively cutting the marketing budget and not providing any return.
+Hence, geo-targeting is a helpful tool for many advertisers and marketers, provided they will avoid mistakes while setting it up.

 11 Common Mistakes While Setting Up Geo-Targeting in Google Ads